Converting from PostGIS

 Introduction

 With FME, connecting to a database is slightly different from selecting a file for a file/folder-based format.
 Various FME parameters exist to provide control when reading a database.
-These parameters can control the reader (database) and the feature types (tables), to improve the performance of database reading.
-Every feature in every table is not usually required when reading from a database.
+These parameters can control the reader (database) and the feature types (tables) to improve database read performance.
+Not every feature in every table is required when reading from a database.
 To learn more about how to improve database reading performance, see the article Let the Database Do the Work: Reading

 In this article, a WHERE Clause is utilized to read only the park features in the neighborhood of interest.
 A WHERE Clause is a specific query that only allows features that pass the query to be returned to FME.
-This employs database query tools (SQL, specifically), which in turn make use of database indices, and is a lot more efficient than reading an entire table and then filtering it with a Tester transformer.
+This employs database query tools (SQL, specifically), which in turn use database indices, and is much more efficient than reading an entire table and then filtering it with a Tester transformer.

 Video

-This video was recorded using FME 2016.1, the data is different from the current article, but the concepts are still the same.
+This video was recorded using FME 2016.1; the data differs from the current article, but the concepts remain the same.

 Step-by-Step Instructions